Table of Contents

 - Do not set User ID if there isn't one.
-For example, setting a User ID of "None" to multiple users will group all events under that "None" User ID together (e.g. any user with the "None" User ID is assumed to be the same, single user).
+For example, setting a User ID to the string 'None' to multiple users will group all events under that 'None' User ID together (e.g. any user with the 'None' User ID is assumed to be the same single user).
 You can always set the User ID later, and Amplitude has a built-in logic that will merge the anonymous events to the later identified user (see Example 2).

 - Do not assign a User ID that might change.
-If someone’s email can change within your app, then it is probably not a good idea to set it as a User ID as Amplitude will mark the person as a new user if they change their email.
+If someone’s email can change within your app, then it is not a good idea to set it as a User ID as Amplitude will mark the person as a new user if they change their email.

 - Assigning User IDs properly can be tricky if you have a system that does it server-side.
 If you feel that you are running into issues assigning User IDs, then please contact us here.

 Sending Data to Amplitude

 Find specific information on how to send data to Amplitude here:

 - Amplitude SDKs: Find our list of SDKs here.

 - Amplitude HTTP API: Use our HTTP API to send server-side event data.